SamP12345-TheReal/Momento_clean/README.md

 # Momento Clean
-A minimal, clean and capable luancher.
+A minimal, clean and capable launcher.
 Based on the well known Momento skin.